 Not every young rider comes into equestrian sport with their sights set on winning an Olympic or Paralympic medal, so the performance pathway is designed to support you in achieving whatever sporting aspirations you have.
 At each stage, the primary aim is to support every rider in enjoying sport and developing a sporting habit for life that also promotes both their physical and mental wellbeing.
-The handbook is therefore divided into three stages, based on the fundamental aims at each point in the pathway:
+The pathway is therefore divided into three stages, based on the fundamental aims at each point in your sporting journey:

 At each level of the pathway, British Equestrian works in collaboration with the sporting governing bodies of British Dressage, British Showjumping and British Eventing.